-The Governor's Office of Student Achievement (GOSA) has completed its annual assessment audit of the 2016 Spring Milestones EOG and EOC tests and identified schools requiring further inquiry.
+The Governor's Office of Student Achievement (GOSA) has completed its annual assessment audit of the 201 Spring Milestones EOG and EOC tests and identified schools requiring further inquiry.
 As in previous years, GOSA partnered with the state's testing vendor to conduct a comprehensive examination of student answer changes from wrong to right on all student tests for grades 3 through 12.
-In addition, an unusual response pattern analysis has been introduced this year which identifies unusual gains and an unusual response pattern analysis has been introduced this year which identifies unusual gains and response patterns on student tests for EOG English and Mathematics.
+In addition, an unusual response pattern analysis has been introduced this year which identifies unusual gains and response patterns on student tests for EOG English and Mathematics.
 Since school(s) in your district are on the list of schools requiring further inquiry, we would like to share the embargoed results with you prior to presenting this information to the State Board of Education's Policy Committee on